-15.7.6 Part-Time Program
+15.8.6 Part-Time Program

-- Applicants who are admitted to the Faculty of Law under any admission category may apply to the Committee for admission to the part-time LLB program for the first year of study. - (2) To be considered for admission to the part-time program applicants must - a. have been admitted through the admissions process; - b. demonstrate in writing to the satisfaction of the Committee circumstances to justify admission to the part-time program within one or more of the following categories: - family obligations requiring care for dependants or continued employment; - ii) personal or family health problems; - iii) physical or learning disability; - iv) circumstances such as employment commitments, financial hardship or other personal disadvantage that do not come with i) to iii) - (3) Application Procedures: An admitted applicant who wishes to apply to the part-time program must apply in writing to the Committee before July 1 in the year in which the applicant has been admitted to full-time studies, or within five working days of having been informed of their admission, if the applicant accepts an offer of admission made after July 1. - (4) Each academic year the Faculty of Law shall provide up to five percent of the available positions to the part-time legal studies program.
-The fulltime student quota will be decreased by one full-time position for each two part-time positions filled. - (5) Students admitted to the part-time program may, on a change of circumstances and with the approval of the Committee, transfer to fulltime studies. - (6) Part-time students must complete the requirements of the LLB degree within a maximum of six years.
+Applicants who are admitted to the Faculty of Law under any admission category may apply to the Committee for admission to the part-time LLB program for the first year of study.

+- (2) To be considered for admission to the part-time program applicants must a have been admitted through the admissions process: - a. have been admitted through the admissions process; - b. demonstrate in writing to the satisfaction of the Committee circumstances to justify admission to the part-time program within one or more of the following categories: - i. family obligations requiring care for dependants or continued employment; - ii. personal or family health problems; - iii. physical or learning disability; - iv. circumstances such as employment commitments, financial hardship or other personal disadvantage that do not come with i) to iii). - (3) Application Procedures: An admitted applicant who wishes to apply to the part-time program must apply in writing to the Committee before July 1 in the year in which the applicant has been admitted to full-time studies, or within five working days of having been informed of their admission, if the applicant accepts an offer of admission made after July 1. - (4) Each academic year the Faculty of Law shall provide up to five percent of the available positions to the part-time legal studies program.
+The full-time student quota will be decreased by one full-time position for each two parttime positions filled. - (5) Students admitted to the part-time program may, on a change of circumstances and with the approval of the Committee, transfer to full-time studies. - (6) Part-time students must complete the requirements of the LLB degree within a maximum of six years.

-15.8 Faculty of Medicine and Dentistry
+15.9 Faculty of Medicine and Dentistry

-15.8.0 Bloodborne Pathogens Policy
+15.9.1 Bloodborne Pathogens Policy